Chicken Coop Roofing Guide

 Bitumen Roofing Sheets

-Bitumen roofing sheets are perhaps the most popular roofing material for garden buildings.
+Bitumen roofing are perhaps the most popular roofing material for garden buildings.
 Lightweight, sturdy, and starting at just £5 per square metre, bitumen roofing sheets are a fantastic all-rounder at a great price.
 What’s more, these sheets only require simple tools for installation, meaning they can be fit by even an inexperienced DIYer.
 You’ll also have a great choice of colours when shopping for bitumen sheets, so you can choose the sheet that’s perfect for you.

 Plastic Roofing Sheets

 Plastic roofing has a number of advantages for chicken coops.
 A highly cost-effective roofing option, there are few materials more affordable than corrugated plastic roofing.
-The second option you have is polycarbonate sheeting, which is a more durable, yet slightly pricier plastic roofing sheet.
+The second option you have is polycarbonate sheets, which is a more durable, yet slightly pricier plastic roofing sheet.
 Both of these materials boast solid performance with minimal maintenance required, however they do not share the same durability as metal roof sheets.